-Step 4: Click OK to format your SD memory card and fix the camera cannot format SD card error.
+Step 4: Click OK to format your SD memory card and fix the camera cannot format the SD card error.

-Error 2: Camera data gets lost
+Error 2: Camera Data Gets Lost

 Incorrect use of a digital camera or SD memory card can result in loss or damage of pictures or files in the memory card.
 This seems to have become a prevalent issue these days.

-Although the lost or damaged files can be recovered, let's see the causes of "Camera data getting lost" error.
+Although the lost or damaged files can be recovered, let's see the causes of the "Camera data getting lost" error.

-Recovering damaged or lost files have been made easy with the innovation of a very outstanding data recovery tool "Recoverit Data Recovery Software.
+Recovering damaged or lost files has been made easy with the innovation of a very outstanding data recovery tool "Recoverit Data Recovery Software.
 Recoverit is a free data recovery tool that has a very fast data recovery rate and has the capacity to recover photos, videos, or audio files of any size and extension.

 Why Recoverit?
 Recoverit data recovery software is a trusted tool, used by over five million people all over the world.